Keeping your infant entertained on your next vacation

-I won’t deny that one-year-olds can be one of the most difficult ages to travel with (ok, for parents!) especially, flying!
-Still so tiny but wriggly and active and unsure what is happening around them; not quite a toddler but beyond a baby.
+I won’t deny that one-year-olds can be one of the most difficult ages to travel with (ok, for parents!) especially flying!
+They are still so tiny but wriggly and active and unsure of what is happening around them; they are not quite a toddler but beyond a baby.

 How on earth do you entertain your one-year-old while you’re travelling?

-There are plenty of great one-year-old toys, but for this age group they are often large, clunky, interactive (ie noisy!) and not particularly luggage friendly!
-You really do need to consider a separate set of portable plane and travel toys for your one-year-old.
+There are plenty of great one-year-old toys, but for this age group, they are often large, clunky, interactive (i.e. noisy!) and not particularly luggage friendly!
+You really do need to consider a separate set of portable plane and travel toys for 1-year-olds.

-Other than our baby travel essentials, here we’re going to talk you through 20 great ideas in what you should specifically be packing to entertain a 1-year-old while travelling – our big focus is on being road trip and flying friendly.
+Other than our baby travel essentials, here we’re going to talk you through over 20 great ideas on what you should be packing to entertain a 1-year-old while travelling – our big focus is on being road trip and flying friendly toys.

 This post is part of our tried and tested travel gear series – don’t forget to also check out our baby travel advice home page